 The 4-month-old tiddler coos and chuckles and often discovers how to blow raspberries and bubbles and generally has a good old time gossiping with their parents.
 Saliva is needed to moisturise the gums, lips and tongue and, believe it or not, the skill of keeping saliva politely in our mouths has to be learnt.

 Babies simply haven’t learnt how to stop the saliva escaping and so it dribbles down their chin, onto their clothes and, more often than not, onto whosoever is enjoying a cuddle and a chat at the time!
-Another time for an increase in dribbling is around 6 months as the highly-evolved body prepares for family foods which need more moisture to work with.
+Another time for an increase in dribbling is around 6 months as the highly-evolved body prepares for family foods that need more moisture to work with.

-You can see why the connection is so often made between excess dribble and teeth given that 6 months is the average time for seeing those first pearly-whites.
+You can see why the connection is so often made between excess dribble and teeth, given that 6 months is the average time for seeing those first pearly whites.
 Before long you will notice that people will say, with huge certainty, that a baby is teething for months and months before the first tooth appears.
 Of course, when one eventually pushes through 4 months later, those same people will enjoy looking smug and saying “see … I TOLD you she was about to cut her first tooth!”

 As soon as your baby starts to go through the dribbling stage, ensure that their chin is protected from “dribble rash” by using a very simple barrier ointment such as a thin smear of Vaseline.
 Avoid products with more than a couple of ingredients as they are more likely to increase irritation than reduce it.

-Keep clothes as dry as possible with a regular change of absorbent bibs and make sure those are washed and dried thoroughly and regularly to stop them becoming smelly.
+Keep clothes as dry as possible with a regular change of absorbent bibs and make sure those are washed and dried thoroughly and regularly to stop them from becoming smelly.

 Babies love to chew on things - their fist, your knuckles, toys … it is the primary way that babies explore the world.

 They get a lot of information through their lips, tongue and gums and this “oral phase” goes on for years - how many of us still chew our pens and fingernails as adults?
-Because this phase goes on for so long, there are bound to be teeth which come through at some point along the way and people make a connection which may or may not actually be there.
+Because this phase goes on for so long, there are bound to be teeth that come through at some point along the way and people make a connection that may or may not actually be there.
 Many mums now wear teething beads around their neck and these funky teething necklaces are becoming quite popular online so look out for one to buy before your baby reaches their 4-month mark.

 Then, whenever your baby is up in your arms, they have easy and safe access to something to grab and gnaw on.
 For those out-of-arms times, plenty of washable, chewable baby toys are needed to satisfy this seemingly endless impulse.
 If your baby does not seem to be so taken with chewing, then whilst they won’t need so many teething toys, they will enjoy other stimulation for their developing senses.